Mystic in Stonington in Southeastern Region, Connecticut — The American Northeast (New England)

 Topics.
 This historical marker is listed in these topic lists: Animals • Industry & Commerce • Waterways & Vessels.
 A significant historical year for this entry is 1987.

 Location.
-41° 21.723′ N, 71° 57.921′ W. Marker is in Stonington, Connecticut, in New London County.
+41° 21.723′ N, 71° 57.921′ W. Marker is in Stonington in Southeastern Region, Connecticut.
 It is in Mystic.
-Marker can be reached from Greenmanville Avenue (Connecticut Route 27) south of Hinckley Street, on the left when traveling north.
+It can be reached from Greenmanville Avenue (Connecticut Route 27) south of Hinckley Street, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 75 Greenmanville Avenue, Mystic CT 06355, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Sardine Carrier Regina M (a few steps from this marker); Whaleboat (a few steps from this marker); Waterways to Freedom - Maria Weems and Leah Green (a few steps from this marker); The History of the Charles W. Morgan (within shouting distance of this marker); Whaleship Charles W. Morgan (within shouting distance of this marker); Fishing Schooner L.A.
-Dunton (within shouting distance of this marker); Connecting Cultures (within shouting distance of this marker); Changing Perceptions of the Natural World (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Sardine Carrier Regina M (a few steps from this marker); Whaleboat (a few steps from this marker); Waterways to Freedom - Maria Weems and Leah Green (a few steps from this marker); Clara Tinkhams Cabin (within shouting distance of this marker); The History of the Charles W. Morgan (within shouting distance of this marker); Whaleship Charles W. Morgan (within shouting distance of this marker); Fishing Schooner L.A.
+Dunton (within shouting distance of this marker); Water Tank from the Schooner Beulah (within shouting distance of this marker).
 Touch for a list and map of all markers in Stonington.